 A. Hi, folks.

-Jim: I would try hydrogen peroxide [linked by editor to product info at Amazon] because people have reported that it removes rust from bathtubs, and it just might work on your plane.
+Jim: I would try hydrogen peroxide [affil. link to product info on Amazon] because people have reported that it removes rust from bathtubs, and it just might work on your plane.
 The reason I'd try the H2O2 first is because other things that will easily remove rust, like mild acid, will leave the surface highly susceptible to flash rusting.
-But if the peroxide doesn't work, then diluted Muriatic Acid [linked by editor to product info at Amazon] will surely work (or possibly even vinegar) to quickly dissolve the rust.
+But if the peroxide doesn't work, then diluted Muriatic Acid [affil. link to product info on Amazon] will surely work (or possibly even vinegar) to quickly dissolve the rust.
 But then you must immediately rinse, neutralize with baking soda, and rinse again, then wax or oil the plane.
 Steel and cast iron rust -- sorry -- and something, even if it's as impermanent as wax, must be put on the metal surface to stop it.

 John: Cast iron rusts.
 The suggestions to Jim should work for you, but in an unheated garage you'll definitely have to keep a coat of oil on your tools.
 Treat them like you would a firearm, clean and frequently lightly oiled.

 Tom: Nothing can adhere to loose red rust because the chain of adhesion from the surface to the base metal is only as strong as its weakest link.
-Whether you remove the rust with sandpaper or convert it to stable black rust with a naval jelly Rust Converter [linked by editor to product info at Amazon] you need to start with getting rid of red rust.
+Whether you remove the rust with sandpaper or convert it to stable black rust with a naval jelly Rust Converter [affil. link to product info on Amazon] you need to start with getting rid of red rust.
 Then you can use high temperature paint.
 Good luck.

 finishing.com - Pine Beach, New Jersey